 Track Newborn Charges and Delay Billing the Family

-Your practice can add a newborn patient to your PCC system, track newborn hospital and office encounters, and delay billing until the family has updated their insurance information.
-Read below to learn more.
+Does your practice delay newborn billing until the family updates their insurance?
+Your practice can add a newborn patient to your PCC system, track newborn hospital and office encounters, and delay billing until the family has updated their insurance information

 Contents

-Your practice should define how much time you allow for parents to enroll their newborn and circle back with you so that claims can be filed to insurance.
+Your practice decides on a grace period, or how long you delay billing for newborn charges.
+Your grace period is how much time you allow for parents to enroll their newborn.
+Before the end of that period, they need to circle back with you so that claims can be filed to insurance.

-You could decide to delay billing for newborn services for 30 days, for example.
-You will use this grace period value in the steps below.
+For example, you could decide to delay billing for newborn services for 30 days.
+Use your grace period value in the steps below.

-When you add the newborn patient to your PCC system, you’ll give them a “Newborn” policy with an end date and enter a Hold Bill Until date.
-Follow the steps below:
+When you add the newborn patient to your PCC system, give them a “Newborn” policy with an end date and enter a Hold Bill Until date.

 Add the Newborn Policy to the Patient

 Add the “Newborn” insurance policy to the patient’s policies.
-Set the “End Date” for the policy to the number of days of your grace period past the patient’s DOB.
+Enter an “End Date” equal to the patient’s DOB plus your practice’s grace period.

-This will prevent statements from being sent home until that date.
+The Hold Bill Until date will prevent statements from being sent home until that date has passed.

 Post Newborn Encounter Charges